 RG 136.126 In our view, s601ED(3) is an anti-avoidance mechanism.
-It prevents promoters avoiding the registration requirement by structuring their offers as separate managed investment schemes with each having no more than 20 members, but, which, in aggregate, have more than 20 members.
-We consider it also allows us to prevent promoters from relying inappropriately on the exclusion in s1012E for schemes that issue interests to no more than 20 members in 12 months raising up to A\$2 million, by calculating the 20 issues separately for each separate but related scheme.
+It prevents promoters avoiding the registration requirement by structuring their offers as separate managed investment schemes with each having no more than 20 members-but which, in aggregate, have more than 20 members.
+We consider it also allows us to prevent promoters from relying inappropriately on the exclusion in s1012E (by calculating the 20 issues separately for each separate but related scheme).

-- A managed investment scheme must also be registered if it is promoted by a person who is in the business of, or whose associate is in the business of, promoting managed investment schemes: see s601ED(1)(b).
-We can determine that schemes are closely related and can require schemes to be registered when their total membership is over 20: see s601ED(1)(c) and 601ED(3). - RG 136.128 We may make a determination under s601ED(1)(c) to: - (a) prevent avoidance by separate promoters offering similar schemes; - (b) provide certainty when there are questions as to whether s601ED(1)(a) or (b) apply because it is not clear if: - (i) closely related common enterprises or pools may form part of one scheme; or - (ii) the promoters are in the business of promoting schemes; or - (c) prevent use of the exclusion in s1012E for schemes that issue interests to no more than 20 members in 12 months raising up to A\$2 million, when it is inappropriate.
-We think it is inappropriate to rely on that exclusion if the one PDS could cover the relevant schemes in a cost-effective way, but schemes have been established separately for avoidance purposes.
+- RG 136.127 A managed investment scheme must also be registered if it is promoted by a person who is in the business of, or whose associate is in the business of, promoting managed investment schemes: see s601ED(1)(b).
+We can determine that schemes are closely related and can require schemes to be registered when their total membership is over 20: see s601ED(1)(c) and 601ED(3). - RG 136.128 We may make a determination under s601ED(1)(c) to: - (a) prevent avoidance by separate promoters offering similar schemes; - (b) provide certainty when there are questions as to whether s601ED(1)(a) or (b) apply because it is not clear if: - (i) closely related common enterprises or pools may form part of one scheme; or - (ii) the promoters are in the business of promoting schemes; or - (c) prevent use of the exclusion in s1012E when it is inappropriate.
+We think it is inappropriate to rely on that exclusion if the one PDS could cover the relevant schemes in a cost-effective way, but the schemes have been established separately for avoidance purposes.
 We will infer avoidance purposes unless a reasonable alternative explanation is provided to us.